jessemillar/devlog/_posts/2018-11-14-the-beginnings.md

 The next step is to  craft an MVP with a single player with a couple attacks, movement, and an enemy that's smart (maybe that runs behind the player).

 My plan is to force myself to focus on one game at a time.
 It's going to be interesting to limit myself like that.
 Dabbling in multiple projects is what's gotten me in trouble in the past so I want to avoid that pitfall if possible.
 The downside is that I already have a somewhat solid idea in mind for my next game that I'm pretty excited about.

+Now that I've [finished and formally published](https://jessemillar.itch.io/) three of my older game projects, I can start with a clean slate on The Staff of Lewis.